kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 #.
 When Pi is used in equations, the placeholder symbol $\pi$ is used.

 One could claim that $\pi$ is not numerically friendly.
 And you would not be too wrong.
 Rational approximations for $\pi$, like $\frac{22}{7}$, are used in practice.
-And the matter would have rested there were it not for the human quest for beauty.
+And the matter would have rested there were it not for the human quest for accuracy and beauty.

 The unpredictability of successive decimal places of $\pi$ has enchanted mathematicians and still continues to engross them.
 Pi has been calculated to an unprecedented number of decimal places, and such a quest is certainly driven, not by practical necessity, but possibly by the need for aesthetic fulfilment.